-Job 29 – read and compare multiple versions
+Job 29 – search, read, and compare multiple versions of the Bible

 Job 29